 If not for authoritarian countries like China and Myanmar, the on-going Internet blackout in Kashmir Valley is the longest in any democratic governance – ever; it has left young Kashmiris, who were using YouTube as a tool of emancipation, miserable.

-After 2016, Jio network entered the mobile services market and changed the way people access Internet in India.
+After 2016, the Jio network entered the mobile services market and changed the way people access the Internet in India.
 The effect also reached Kashmir and within a year or two, it gave birth to numerous home-grown popular channels producing varied content – from comedy acts, regional food recipes, independent music, to much more.

 The Kashmir Walla sat down with YouTubers from different walks of life to understand how the Internet clampdown has affected their lives.